Harold Mayne-Nicholls: Career in FIFA

-In 1993, he joined FIFA as press officer of the World Cup held the following year in the United States, specifically in the Boston headquarters.
+In 1993, he joined FIFA as press officer of the World Cup held the following year in the United States, specifically at the Boston headquarters.
 He subsequently served as press officer of the 1995 Football World Cup Under-17 held in Ecuador, general coordinator of football at the 1996 Atlanta Olympics and the 1996 Futsal World Cup, national team manager of the Chilean Football Federation (FFCh) - charge he gave up in 1996 after the dismissal of Xabier Azkargorta as coach of the Chile national team— and press officer at the Bordeaux headquarters of the 1998 FIFA World Cup.

 He was then named general coordinator of the 1999 U-20 Soccer World Cup, the 1999 Confederations Cup, the 2000 Club World Cup, the Brisbane venue at the 2000 Sydney Olympics, the Crete venue at the Athens Olympics 2004, of the Confederations Cup 2001, of the Seoul headquarters of the Soccer World Cup 2002, of the 2005 Beach Soccer World Cup, of the Frankfurt headquarters of the 2005 Confederations Cup, of the 2005 U-17 Soccer World Cup, from the Munich headquarters at the 2006 Soccer World Cup and the Gold Cup (years 2011 and 2013).

 He took over the FIFA Goal program for a decade.
 He was a member of the inspection group for the 2010 World Cup.
 He was also a permanent contributor to the FIFA-CIES Master program.

 In May 2012, he resigned from FIFA, being his last function in the latter, inspecting the nominations for the 2018 and 2022 World Cups and had been designated by the Federation as football commissioner at the London Olympics 2012 for the Cardiff headquarters, Wales.

 ANFP

 Parallel to his work at FIFA, in 2007 he assumed as president of the Chilean Football Federation and the National Association of Professional Football (ANFP).
 In his period the senior team qualified for the 2010 Football World Cup held in South Africa, by the hand of Argentine coach Marcelo Bielsa, hired by Mayne-Nicholls.

 In 2008 and 2009 he was distinguished by the Circle of Sports Journalists of Chile as the "Best [Sports] Manager" in the country He sought a new period in the ANFP in the election held in November 2010, but was defeated by Jorge Segovia, Spanish businessman and president of the Unión Española.
 A day before the elections, Marcelo Bielsa said he would not continue in the direction of the football team if Segovia won the election.

-The election was challenged by the board headed by Mayne-Nicholls, disabling Segovia to take office.
-A new election was made, in which Mayne-Nicholls did not run for office, and where Sergio Jadue was elected, 19and Segovia was appointed as vice president.
+The election was challenged by the board headed by Mayne-Nicholls, preventing Segovia from taking office.
+A new election was made, in which Mayne-Nicholls did not run for office; Sergio Jadue was elected, and Segovia was appointed as vice president.
 This led to the resignation of Marcelo Bielsa on February 4, 2011.